angeloashmore/react-shopify-hooks/README.md

 const { product, error } = useShopifyProduct(productId)
 ```

+- `product`<br/>
-- `product` &mdash; All product data for the provided product ID
+  All product data for the provided product ID

+- `error`<br/>
-- `error` &mdash; Error message if fetching product data failed
+  Error message if fetching product data failed

 ---

 ### `useShopifyProductVariant`

 ```
-const { product, actions, error } = useShopifyProduct(productId, productVariantId)
+const { productVariant, actions, error } = useShopifyProductVariant(productId, productVariantId)
 ```

+Fetches product variant data.
+Note that the product variant's parent product's
+ID is necessary.

+#### Return Values

+- `productVariant`<br/>
-- `product` &mdash; All product variant data for the provided product variant
+  All product variant data for the provided product variant ID

-  ID
+- `actions`<br/>
-- `actions` &mdash; Collection of functions related to the product variant
+  Collection of functions related to the product variant

+  - `addToCheckout(quantity = 1, checkoutId?)`<br/>
-  - `addToCheckout(checkoutId?)` &mdash; Add the product variant to a checkout.
+    Add the product variant to a checkout.
 Defaults to the global checkout.

+- `error`<br/>
-- `error` &mdash; Error message if fetching product variant data failed
+  Error message if fetching product variant data failed

 ---

 ### `useShopifyAuth`

 ```
-const { signIn, signOut, isSignedIn } = useShopifyAuth()
+const { signIn, signOut, customerAccessToken, isSignedIn } = useShopifyAuth()
 ```

+Manages authentication by fetching and storing customer access tokens.
+The
+globally stored customer access token is used by other hooks' actions if
+available.

+#### Return Values

+**Object** with the following properties.

+- `signIn(email, password, setGlobal = true)`<br/>
-- `signIn(email, password)` &mdash; Retrieve and store a customer access token
+  Retrieve and store a customer access token

+- `signOut()`<br/>
-- `signOut()` &mdash; Sign out and reset all global state
+  Sign out and reset all global state

+- `customerAccessToken`<br/>
+  The globally stored customer access token

+- `isSignedIn`<br/>
-- `isSignedIn` &mdash; `true` if signed in, `false` otherwise
+  `true` if signed in, `false` otherwise

 ---